Animal Corner

 Rainbow Bee Eater Reproduction

 The Rainbow Bee Eaters breeding season occurs before or after the rainy season.
-These brilliantly coloured birds are monogamous which means they pair for life.
+These brilliantly colored birds are monogamous which means they pair for life.

 Both males and females select a suitable nesting site in a sandy bank.
 Nests are constructed by the female while the male brings her food such as insects.
 She will dig the burrow with her bill while balancing on her feet and wings and then balance on her bill while pushing loose soil backwards with her feet.